jellyfin-archive/jellyfin-docs/general/networking/traefik2.md

 ## Traefik v2.x

 [Traefik](https://traefik.io/) is a modern HTTP reverse proxy and load balancer that makes deploying microservices easy.
-Traefik integrates with your existing infrastructure components (Docker, Swarm mode, Kubernetes, Marathon, Consul, Etcd, Rancher, Amazon ECS, etc) and generally configures itself dynamically as services are added or removed.
+Traefik integrates with your existing infrastructure components (ie: Docker) and generally configures itself dynamically as services are added or removed.

 This document provides a complete configuration of Traefik v2.x and Jellyfin.
 It uses a number of files including a `docker-compose.yml` file, `traefik.toml` (your Traefik static configuration), `traefik-provider.toml` (a file-based provider for Traefik), `traefik.log` (an optional log file), `.env` (the environment which may be needed for your ACME/LetsEncrypt providers), and `acme.json` (the state data for your ACME/LetsEncrypt certificate).
 The files should all be created in the **same** directory.
 Alternately, alter the paths in the volume section of the `traefik` service in `docker-compose.yml`.
 You can optionally jam some of the traefik.toml file into labels for the traefik service in `docker-compose.yml`, however this is much clearer and easier to comment.